West Virginia COVID-19 cases rise to 2,552

 • Pendleton County - 12 confirmed cases and 1 probable case | 10 recovered | 1 death

-Hardy County, which at the start of May had six confirmed COVID-19 cases, steadily rose over the second half of May, partially due to an outbreak at the Pilgrim's Pride poultry plant in Moorefield.
+had six confirmed COVID-19 cases, steadily rose over the second half of May, partially due to

 By Monday morning, testing numbers indicated that West Virginia had tested 8.21% of its population for COVID-19 – higher than the national average of 7.45% (although that's been steadily closing in) and than Virginia, which has tested 5.73%.